OctoPrint/octoprint.org/content/blog/2017-06-01-new release-1.3.4/index.md

 tags:
 - Release
-summary: "Due to reports from three people who ran into\na particular issue with\n\
-  the 1.3.3 release overnight I decided to push out a hotfix release 1.3.4, even though\n\
-  only a very small number of users seem to be affected."
+summary: "Due to reports from three people who ran into a particular issue with the 1.3.3 release overnight I decided to push out a hotfix release 1.3.4, even though only a very small number of users seem to be affected."
 slug: new release-1.3.4
 ---